ethinyl estradiol and etonogestrel (vaginal ring)

 Follow all directions on your prescription label.
 Do not wear more than one ring at a time.
 Read all patient information, medication guides, and instruction sheets provided to you.
 Ask your doctor or pharmacist if you have any questions.

 Your doctor will tell you which day to insert the first vaginal ring you use.
-During the first 7 days, you may need to use back-up birth control (condoms or spermicide, but not a diaphragm).
+During the first 7 days, you may need to use back-up birth control (condoms or spermicide, but not a diaphragm or female condom).

 The vaginal ring will not prevent pregnancy if you wear it only during intercourse.
 You must wear the ring around-the-clock for 3 full weeks (21 days).

-Remove the ring on the same day of the week it was inserted, at about the same time of day.
-Wait 7 full days before inserting a new ring.
+After 21 days, remove the ring and wait 7 full days before inserting a new ring.
 Avoid leaving the vaginal ring in place for longer than 3 weeks.
 Call your doctor if you get off schedule.

 The ring should stay in place during sexual intercourse.
-If the ring is bothersome, you may remove it, rinse it with warm water, and reinsert it after intercourse.
+You may remove the ring, rinse it with warm water, and reinsert it after intercourse.
 Do not leave the ring out for longer than 3 hours.

 You may have breakthrough bleeding.
 Tell your doctor if this bleeding continues or is very heavy.

 If you need surgery or medical tests or if you will be on bed rest, you may need to stop using this medicine for a short time.
-Any doctor or surgeon who treats you should know that you are using the vaginal ring.
+Talk with your doctor.

-Store unused vaginal rings for up to 4 months at room temperature.
+Store unused vaginal rings at room temperature for up to 4 months.
 Protect from heat and light.
-To dispose of a used vaginal ring, place it in the foil pouch it came in and throw it away where children and pets cannot get to it.
+Dispose of a used vaginal ring in the foil pouch it came in and throw it away where children and pets cannot get to it.
 Do not flush the ring down a toilet.

 What happens if I miss a dose?

-If a ring falls out during the 3-week wearing time, rinse it with warm water and reinsert it.
-If the ring is lost or broken, insert a new ring as soon as possible and stay on the same schedule you started.
-Do not leave a ring out for longer than 3 hours.
+If a ring falls out, rinse it with warm water and reinsert it.
+If the ring is lost or broken, insert a new ring and stay on the same schedule you started.
+Carefully follow the Patient Instructions about how to replace a ring that has been out of the vagina for more than 3 hours.

 What happens if I overdose?